-• Please go to Follett Books website at www.doaneuniversityshop.com to find and order your textbooks.
-Click on the textbook link and input your course information (for remote sections, the correct 'location' to select is listed under the course within the course schedule).
-For issues, Follett's telephone number is 800.466.1365.
+• Please go to Follett Books website at www.doaneuniversityshop.com to find your textbooks.
+Click on the textbook link and input your student ID or course information (for remote sections, texts are under the 'Lincoln' location) For issues, Follett's telephone number is 800.466.1365.
 You are also welcome to order texts from your preferred vendor, just be sure to match the ISBN number with the text posted on Follett's site to ensure that you have ordered the correct edition.